Voluntary Shared Leave Regulation 628

-D. The minimum amount of leave an SPA employee may donate is four hours.
+D. The minimum amount of leave an SHRA employee may donate is four hours.

-E. EPA employee must donate time in increments of a day (i.e. eight hours).
+E. EHRA employee must donate time in increments of a day (i.e. eight hours).

 F. Leave Transfers in General

-1. Any SPA or EPA employee in a leave-earning status may donate sick leave, vacation leave, or bonus time to an approved recipient as sick leave.
+1. Any SHRA or EHRA employee in a leave-earning status may donate sick leave, vacation leave, or bonus time to an approved recipient as sick leave.